Trump faces divisions with Senate GOP on virus aid

 But the president acknowledged the “big flare up” of rising caseloads and deaths in the states.
 “Unfortunately, this is something that’s very tough,” he said.

 Lawmakers were returning to a Capitol still off-limits to tourists, another sign of the nation’s difficulty containing the coronavirus.
 Rather than easing, the pandemic’s devastating cycle is rising again, leaving Congress little choice but to engineer another costly rescue.
-Businesses are shutting down again, many schools will not fully reopen and jobs are disappearing, all while federal aid will soon expire.
+Businesses are shutting down again, many schools will not fully reopen and jobs are disappearing, all while federal aid expires.

 Without a successful federal strategy, lawmakers are trying to draft one.